 Each year, between 5 and 20 percent of the U.S. population develops the flu.
-An annual flu vaccination can help prevent the spread of influenza between individuals and may help save lives of those most susceptible of having severe and fatal complications from the flu.
+People with flu are most contagious in the first three to four days after their illness begins.
+Most healthy adults may be able to infect others beginning 24 hours before symptoms develop and up to 5 to 7 days after becoming sick.
+Children can typically spread the virus for longer.
+An annual flu vaccination can help prevent the spread of influenza between individuals and may help save lives of those most susceptible of having severe and fatal complications from flu.

 Who Should Get Vaccinated Against the Flu?

-The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months and older should get vaccinated against the flu every year.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months and older get vaccinated against flu every year.
 Infants younger than 6 months old are too young to be vaccinated.
-To protect these infants, it’s important that pregnant women get vaccinated, as well as people who will come into close contact with these infants after birth, such as other family members.
+To protect these infants, it’s important that pregnant women get vaccinated, as well as people who will come into close contact with these infants after birth, such as other family members and caregivers.
 Remember that getting vaccinated protects you, your loved ones, and your community!
 The more people that are vaccinated, the less chance the flu virus has to spread.

 How Serious is the Flu in Children?

 Children have the highest chance of getting sick from flu and often spread the germs throughout their communities.
 During bad flu seasons, approximately 30 percent of school-aged children fall ill with flu.
 Recent data on flu vaccination coverage in the U.S. indicate that a significant portion of the population is not vaccinated against flu.
 As a result, every year in the U.S., children miss approximately 38 million school days due to flu.